Comparator automata in quantitative verification: Comparator automata

-\begin{thm} Given an incomplete-information quantitative game $\G$ and $\omega$-regular comparator $\A_f$ for the aggregate function $f$, the complexity of determining whether $P_0$ has a winning strategy is exponential in ${|\G| \cdot |D_f|} $, where $|D_f| = |\A_f|^{O(|\A_f|)}$. \end{thm} Since, $D_f$ is the deterministic parity automaton equivalent to $A_f, |D_f|= |\A_f|^{O(|\A_f|)}$.
+Observe that since $D_f$ is obtained by determinization of $A_f$, we obtain that $|D_f|= |\A_f|^{O(|\A_f|)}$.
 The thinning operation is linear in size of $|\G\times D_f|$, therefore $|\mathcal{M}| = |\G|\cdot| D_f|$.
-Non-emptiness checking of alternating parity tree automata is exponential.
+Non-emptiness checking of alternating Parity tree automata is exponential.
 Therefore, our procedure is doubly exponential in size of the comparator and exponential in size of the game.
 The question of tighter bounds is open.